anushirahatti/google-data-studio-eda-dashboard/docs/index.md

 **Summary:**

-We have chosen the ​Graduate Admissions dataset to perform Exploratory Data Analysis (EDA) and create Dashboards using Google Data Studio.
+We have chosen the Graduate Admissions dataset to perform Exploratory Data Analysis (EDA) and create Dashboards using Google Data Studio.

 **Description of domain:**